erfanhss/HitachiSecFedLearning/README.md

 id: the id of the client in the network (output of client_phase1)

 input_length: length of the input vector at clients

+### Learning Model
+The python script can be modified to work any model or any optimizer.
+The constructor of Model class defined in main.py should be modified for such changes.
+In the current file a convolutional neural network is being trained using SGD optimizer and cross-entropy loss.